manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Introduction

-This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype. </br>(**Note: The project is still in progress, and more scripts will be added**).
+This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype (**Note: The project is still in progress, and more scripts will be added**).
 At a later stage, I will try to combine all the individual scripts into a single pipeline.
 </br>

 - [Example Usage](#example-usage-of-the-scripts)